How Does a VA Loan Work?

 You can use a VA loan to buy a new residence, to refinance an existing mortgage to lower the current interest rate or to refinance to take out cash.
 You can also use the money to buy a farm residence, as long as that farm isn’t used to produce income.
 While the loan does have some restrictions on buying land and investment properties, the large majority of options remain open for veterans looking for a flexible home loan.

-A whopping 90% of VA loans are issued without a down payment.
+Roughly 90% of VA loans are issued without a down payment.
 They have lower interest rates than most home loans, and that’s one of the reasons why VA loan volume is increasing by more than 80% annually.
 These loans also have a good track record: The delinquency rate for VA loans is less than FHA and subprime loans, and the foreclosure rate is a mere 2.5%–outperforming subprime, FHA and prime loans by a wide margin.

 To be sure, VA loans aren’t a great fit for every veteran borrower.
 Those with sterling credit and enough liquidity to cover a solid down payment may be able to save money by seeking conventional financing.
 The VA charges a funding fee on every loan it guarantees.
 A percentage of the loan amount, this fee helps keep the loan program going.